 There is also a common misconception that the equipment needed is expensive to run, and although this used to be true, now that gas oil can be used for agricultural machinery these costs have been reduced a great deal.
 Besides, you can also look at green alternatives which use far less energy overall.

-Well, the reality of modernized Farming is really quite similar to the scene I painted above.
-With the Advent of technology, innovations such as improved seedlings, scientific research, better farming practices and so on, farming can improve the expected yield of crops per acre.
+Well, the reality of modernized Farming is quite similar to the scene I painted above.
+With the advent of technology, innovations such as improved seedlings, scientific research, better farming practices and so on, farming can improve the expected yield of crops per acre.
 Farming has never been this lucrative.

 Similarly, improved communication and transportation systems have positively affected the marketing and distribution of farm produce.